This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 The 15-Minute Report Revolution

-Here’s what happened when I built reporting from scratch with one goal: create reports clients actually read and act upon.
+Here’s what happened when I built reporting from scratch with one goal: I wanted to create reports that clients actually read and act upon.

 My New Report Structure: